 Make it easy for the sewage to get from the coach to the hole in the ground.
 Position that sewer hose as straight as possible and going slightly downhill.
 Use a sewer hose rack if possible.
 If your hose is too long because you are parked too close, position it in a long, gentle downhill curve—no tight turns, Figure-8s, or hills to climb.
 Look at this real hookup (below).
 With this setup, the sewage must traverse some difficult twists and turns and, at one point, actually go straight up.
 Maybe this person works for one of the big roller coaster parks like Six Flags!!!

 You can leave the grey tank valve open to trickle-drain as you use the coach.
-When you’re about half full in the black tank, close the grey tank valve and accumulate grey water.
+When you’re about half full in the black tank, close the grey tank valve and accumulate grey water (take a shower, do a couple loads of dishes, or just run some water in the sinks).
 When the grey tank is at least 1/2 full, then the dump sequence is as follows:

 - Open the black tank valve and dump.
 If you have a black-tank flushing system, use it—two or three times is best.